 Many organizations provide this information right up front, as part of their branding strategy.
 Look on their “About Us” page on their website to get a sense of how they think of their customers, and how they serve those customers.
 Look for any keywords that you might want to use in your interview answer.

 Look for opportunities to drop those keywords into your interview answers.
-You might feel a little awkward, but the impression you'll give the hiring manager is one of someone who's already aligned with the brand – in other words, a good investment.
+You might feel a little awkward, but the impression you'll give is one of someone who's already aligned with the brand.

 Address All Parts of Customer Service